Portraits de femmes - EUB

 Subject Scheme Identifier Code

-Thema subject category: Society and culture: general
+Thema subject category: History

 Paperback